muhammad-usama-sardar/rats-sec-cons/draft-rats-sardar-sec-cons.md

 # Acknowledgments
 {:numbered="false"}

-The author wishes to thank Ira McDonald for insightful discussion.
+The author wishes to thank Ira McDonald and Ivan Gudymenko for insightful discussions.
 The author also gratefully acknowledges the authors of {{I-D.irtf-cfrg-cryptography-specification}}, which serves as the inspiration of this work.